Chart Color Schemes

 The level of residential development activity in Warrawee is very low in comparison to the average area assessed nationally by AreaSearch

 Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Warrawee has averaged around 3 new dwelling approvals per year.
-Between FY-21 and FY-25, approximately 18 homes were approved, with 1 more approved so far in FY-26.
-Despite population decline over recent years, development activity has been adequate relative to other areas.
+Over the past 5 financial years, between FY-21 and FY-25, an estimated 18 homes have been approved, with 1 more approved so far in FY-26.
+Despite population decline in recent years, development activity has been adequate relative to other areas, which is positive for buyers.

-The average construction cost value of new dwellings is $791,000, indicating a focus on the premium market segment.
-In FY-26, there have been $3.2 million in commercial approvals, reflecting Warrawee's primarily residential nature.
-Compared to Greater Sydney, Warrawee records significantly lower building activity, with 72.0% fewer approvals per person.
-This constrained new construction typically reinforces demand and pricing for existing homes.
-Recent building activity consists entirely of detached dwellings, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+The average expected construction cost value of new dwellings is $791,000, indicating that developers are targeting the premium market segment with higher-end properties.
+This financial year, there have also been $3.2 million in commercial approvals, demonstrating Warrawee's primarily residential nature.
+Compared to Greater Sydney, Warrawee records markedly lower building activity, at 72.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing homes, with this level also below national average, reflecting the area's maturity and possible planning constraints.
+Recent building activity consists entirely of detached dwellings, sustaining Warrawee's suburban identity with a concentration of family homes suited to buyers seeking space.

-Developers are building more traditional houses than the current mix suggests (64.0% at Census), indicating strong demand for family homes despite density pressures.
-Warrawee has a population of around 6635 people per approval, demonstrating a mature, established area.
-According to AreaSearch's latest quarterly estimate, Warrawee is forecasted to gain 190 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Interestingly, developers are building more traditional houses than the current mix suggests at Census (64.0%), indicating continued strong demand for family homes despite density pressures.
+At around 6635 people per approval, Warrawee shows a mature, established area.
+According to AreaSearch's latest quarterly estimate, population forecasts indicate Warrawee will gain 197 residents through to 2041.
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development